garfinjm/serotypefinder-nf/README.md

 # serotypefinder-nf
-E. coli typing from raw reads
+E. coli typing from raw reads with SeqyClean, Shovill, Quast, and SerotypeFinder